algorithmica-org/algorithmica/content/english/hpc/pipelining/throughput.md

 weight: 4
 ---

+Optimizing for latency is quite different from optimizing for throughput.

+- You need to imagine the execution graph with its latencies and try to make it shorter.
+In most cases it just means finding the critical path and trying to get rid of it.
+[Binary GCD](/hpc/algorithms/gcd) is a good example of that.
+- You still need to imaging execution graph, but now loop it around.
+In most cases, there is one instruction that is the bottleneck.

+There are some examples where both are relevant, but in general you are bottlenecked either by latency or bandwidth.

+Loops are usually good examples.
+Consider the problem of computing an array sum.

+The same thing you could repeat for [SIMD](/hpc/simd/reduction).
+And in fact, compilers aren't always able to produce optimal code for this case.

 Convert to scalar code.
 Link to SIMD example of reduction.

 This is different.
 For single-invocation procedures you essentially want to minimize the latency on the critical data path.
 For stuff that gets called in a loop, you need to maximize throughput.